richiemcilroy/Tap/README.md

 * 🔋 Lower battery / CPU burn
 * 🪶 Tiny footprint — a native Rust binary (a few MB) instead of a 200 MB Electron bundle.

-No hidden browser, no heavyweight framework—just Rust, `wgpu`, and your GPU doing what it does best.
+No hidden browser, no heavyweight framework.
+Just Rust, `wgpu`, and your GPU doing what it does best.

-Imagine this text editor as more of a game instead of an app.